-2. The second step consists of analysing the impact of an increase/decrease of net injection of active power on the monitored elements to determine the CRI level (low or medium) for each zone (except those with a high CRI) via zonal N-1 security analysis.
-The net injection of active power (distributed in the zone by GLSK -
+The second step consists of analysing the impact of an increase/decrease of net injection of active power on the monitored elements to determine the CRI level (low or medium) for each zone (except those with a high CRI) via zonal N-1 security analysis.
+The net injection of active power (distributed in the zone by GLSK - Generator and Load Shift Keys21) is gradually increased/decreased until one of the monitored element is overloaded.
+The increase/decrease of net injection leading to this overload corresponds to the zonal active power cap in the concerned direction.
+In the example, the results of this analysis for the zone 1 (as presented in the table below) show that an increase of net injection above 120 MW would create the first congestion (on the line a due to a contingency of the line y).

-&lt;sup>18 A contingency is a trip of an element that is simulated during N-1 analysis.
+20 A contingency is a trip of an element that is simulated during N-1 analysis.